ClaudiusAyadi/01-QR-Code-Component/README.md

 ### What I learned

-I learned to use `box-shadow` property in this project.
+I learned to use the `box-shadow` property in this project.
 It was the main game changer for the card to pop out as it is.

 ### Continued development

-In the future, I'd love to use a `grid` instead of `flexbox` for the page layout and only use flexbox for the component items.
+In the future, I'd love to use a `grid` instead of `flex` for the page layout and only use flexbox for the component items.

 Also, down the road, I believe similar cards can be a reusable component saved in my SASS starter template to be used whenever needed.